landrewwray/landrewwray.github.io/_posts/2023-10-19-Inside-LLaMA-2.md

 #### 2.A.
 Word association in the token encoding vector spaces:

-The input and output dictionaries have <a href = "/docs/Llama-2/input-vs-output.html" target = "_blank" rel = "noreferrer noopener">similar structures</a>, by which I mean that token vectors with close meanings tend to be separated by about te same angle in both dictionaries, giving them similar inner products.
+The input and output dictionaries have <a href = "/docs/Llama-2/input-vs-output.html" target = "_blank" rel = "noreferrer noopener">similar structures</a>, by which I mean that token vectors with close meanings tend to be separated by about the same angle in both dictionaries, giving them similar inner products.
 Let’s take a closer look at just the input dictionary to get a sense of what these word associations look like:

 <img src="/docs/assets/img/input-dict-corr-girl.png" target = "_blank" rel = "noreferrer noopener" alt = "Input dict vector correlations" width="800"/>